lnihlen/lnihlen.github.io/_posts/2019/06/2019-06-29-chicken-coop.md

 are zero.

 There's [a paper](https://ntrs.nasa.gov/search.jsp?R=19740026877) from NASA in the 1970s that derives a general-purpose RKN integrator.
+Erwin Fehlberg did some pioneering work there in the 1970s and their name is all over these integration papers.
 Always cool to run in to the [blue meatball](https://en.wikipedia.org/wiki/NASA_insignia) in my travels.
-Also figures that, given orbital mechanics equations are mostly second-order differential equations, that they would be interested in efficient integration of these formulae from back in the day.
+Also it figures NASA would be interested, given orbital mechanics equations are mostly second-order differential equations, that they would be interested in efficient integration of these formulae from back in the day.
 It's getting late tonight but I might consider that being the place where I start next time I look at this, which will hopefully be tomorrow.
+Music of the Spheres, indeed.

 And, of course, I realize that I haven't yet booted the SuperCollider audio server tonight!
 So I'll wrap up here and quickly try to make some sounds before bed.